scivision/mumps/Readme_ordering.md

 # MUMPS ordering

-To use Scotch, METIS, and/or ParMETIS:
+To use Scotch, METIS, and/or ParMETIS, which will be automatically built if needed:

 ```sh
 cmake -DMUMPS_scotch=yes